deadlydog/deadlydog.github.io/_posts/2024-05-27-Why-I-switched-to-OTBS-for-PowerShell-brace-styling.md

 Those last 3 examples require the opening brace `{` to be on the same line as the cmdlet.
 After running into these issues for a few months, I was able to remember when an opening brace is required to be on the same line, and it has become second nature to me.
+It often boils down to whether it is a PowerShell keyword (e.g. if, foreach, switch), a function vs. a cmdlet, and if you are using implicit parameters or not.

 That's the problem though.
 It took me months to get it engrained which scenarios require the opening brace to be on the same line.